 - Use our tool to find out if an annuity might be right for you.

 Retirement often brings unique challenges and opportunities.
 When you experience the unexpected, it helps to have your finances and financial documents in order.
 Do you need — or have — the following financial tools in place?

 - An up-to-date will (in some states, it may also be necessary to set up a trust)

 - Appropriate updated beneficiary designations on insurance policies and retirement accounts — these designations take precedence over wills

 - A financial safety net to care for a surviving spouse or partner — in many cases, pension and Social Security payments are reduced when one partner dies while expenses remain about the same.
-Learn four ways how insurance can work for you.
+Learn ways insurance can work for you.